Dracathio/GriefPreventionPlus-Cities/README.md

 With GPP-Cities you can have both the powerful and easy to use Grief Prevention and a cool and customizable cities plugin!

 Unfortunately, Grief Prevention has some API limitation that made impossible to implements lots of important features.
 Grief Prevention has some performance issue too.
-That's why I decided to fork Grief Prevention and make GriefPreventionPlus GriefPreventionPlus is needed to make GriefPreventionPlus-Cities work!
+That's why I decided to fork Grief Prevention and make GriefPreventionPlus.

+GriefPreventionPlus is needed to make GriefPreventionPlus-Cities work!
 You can find GriefPreventionPlus at this link: http://github.com/KaiKikuchi/GriefPreventionPlus